van001/lesscode-fp/README.md

 ### Concurrent

-Doing bunch of things concurrently, also tolerating failures instead of aborting on error (if a file download fails it is ok, just write the error).
+Doing things concurrently, also tolerating failures instead of aborting on error (if a file download fails, it is ok, write the error).

 **[Image Download](https://github.com/van001/lesscode-fp/tree/master/lesscode/examples/image-download)**

-Download list of images specified in a file and write metadata(url, size, hash) to the specified output file.
+Download the List of images specified in a file and write metadata(URL, size, hash) to the specified output file.

 input.txt
 ```